 Reporting the results of the GRE is optional.
 If you choose to self-report these results, the department requires a score report from ETS for score verification.
 The GRE University of Rochester institution code is 2928.
-The ECE department code is 1203.
+No department code is required.

 If your native language is not English, you must show proof of English language proficiency.The ETS University of Rochester institution code is 2928.
 No department code is required.

 International applicants that have, or will receive, a bachelor’s or master's degree from an English-speaking university located in the United States or one of the countries listed below, will have the English Proficiency requirement automatically waived.